46620/hypr-conf/README.md

 Needs to be set-up:
 - Yuzuriha
-  - hypridle
-  - hyprlock
   - swaybar
 - Farris
+  - hyprlock
+  - hypridle
-  - Everything
+  - hyprpaper